Alessio Rovera

 Alessio Rovera (born 22 June 1995) is an Italian racing driver.
 He is a Ferrari factory driver and currently competes in the FIA World Endurance Championship with AF Corse.

 Early career

 After winning the 2013 Formula Abarth series in his debut season of single-seater racing, Rovera entered the Formula Renault 2.0 Alps championship in 2014.
 He finished the season sixth in the final standings, having scored three podiums.
 During the year, he also made a one-off appearance in the Euroformula Open Championship.

 In 2015, Rovera moved into Euroformula Open, racing with DAV Racing for three rounds and doing the same with BVM Racing.
-The Italian won the season opener at Jerez, having started that race from 13th place, and scored three further podiums on his way to sixth in the standings, which he achieved despite missing two events.
+He won the season opener at Jerez, having started that race from 13th place, and scored three further podiums on his way to sixth in the standings, which he achieved despite missing two events.

 Sportscar career

 Porsche competitions

 Rovera moved into sportscar racing ahead of 2016 with Ebimotors, whom he would drive for in the Porsche Carrera Cup Italia.
 His debut campaign demonstrated promise, as he won two races and took 12 podiums overall to finish third.
 In 2017, Rovera remained in the PCCI but switched to Tsunami RT.
 This time, he won four races, enough to clinch him the championship title by the end of the year.
 In addition, the Italian won a race of the Porsche Carrera Cup France and finished on the podium at the Porsche Carrera Cup support race of that year's 24 Hours of Le Mans.

 Rovera followed this up by contesting a double campaign in the PCCI and PCCF during the 2018 season.
 He won six races in the former, earning him second place overall, and three in the latter on his way to third in the standings behind Ayhancan Güven and Julien Andlauer.
 That year, Rovera also made his debut in the Porsche Supercup, driving at the Red Bull Ring.